 Contribution rates, which are included in the Accounts, are determined by triennial actuarial valuations.
-The rates payable in 2022/23 were determined by the valuation on 31 March 2019.
+The rates payable in 2023/24 were determined by the valuation on 31 March 2022.

-Liabilities are discounted to their value at current prices, using a discount rate equivalent using the following indices:
+Liabilities are discounted to their value at current prices, using a discount rate determined by reference to market yields on high quality corporate bonds at the reporting date.